prjemian/hklpy2/docs/source/design-discussion.md

 ### hklpy2 v2

 - Samples, lattices, & reflections stored in Python.
-- Separate the roles of operator and solver.
+- Separate the roles of core and solver.
   - Operations makes *transactions* with the selected *solver*.
   - For specific operations, *solver* is setup and then *operated*.
 - Refactor use of **libhkl** as a backend *solver* library.